CodingZeal/nextjs-server-action-validation/post.md

 # Using Zod for Form Validation with React Server Actions in Next.js

-In this blog post, we will explore how to use [Zod](https://zod.dev/), a declarative JavaScript validation library, for form validation in a [Next.js](https://nextjs.org/) application.
-We will also discuss the importance of server-side validation and how to handle validation errors returned from the server.
+Server-side validation is a critical line of defense against invalid and malicious data, and ensures data integrity and security.
+In this post, we will explore how to use [Zod](https://zod.dev/), a declarative JavaScript validation library, for server-side form validation in a [Next.js](https://nextjs.org/) application.
+We will also look into to handling validation errors returned from the server.

 ## Sample Application